-NOTE: If you have two hearing aids with the Synchronised Push Button enabled, programme changes to one hearing aid automatically repeat in the second hearing aid.
+NOTE: If you have two hearing aids with the Synchronised Push Button enabled, programme changes to one hearing aid automatically repeats in the second hearing aid.
 When you change a programme in one hearing aid, it responds with one or more beeps.
 The same number of confirmation beeps in the second aid follow.
+This Synchronised Push Button can also be configured to allow one side to control volume increase and the other side to control volume decrease.
+The volume changes to one hearing aid are repeated on the other side to keep the levels the same.